MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-deploy-application.md

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

-You can build and deploy your own apps and services into a Kubernetes cluster in an Azure Kubernetes Service (AKS) hybrid deployment.
+You can build and deploy your own apps and services into a Kubernetes cluster when you're using Azure Kubernetes Service hybrid deployment options (AKS hybrid).
 Kubernetes provides a distributed platform for containerized apps.
 You can let the cluster manage the availability and connectivity.

 This tutorial, part four of seven, describes how you can deploy a sample application into a Kubernetes cluster in AKS.

-You will learn how to:
+You'll learn how to:

 > [!div class="checklist"]
 > * Update a Kubernetes manifest file